gbdev/pandocs/content/Gameboy_Printer.md

 Data length: 4 bytes

--   Byte 1: \$01 (what is this ?)
+-   Byte 1: Number of sheets to print (0-255).
+0 means line feed only.
 -   Byte 2: Margins, high nibble is the feed before printing, low nibble is after printing.
 GB Camera sends \$13 by default.
 -   Byte 3: Palette, typically \$E4 (0b11100100)
 -   Byte 4: 7 bits exposure value, sets the burning time for the print head.
 GB Camera sends \$40 by default.
+Official manual mentions -25% darkness for \$00 and +25% for \$7F.

 Command 4: Fill buffer
 ----------------------

-Data length: max \$280 (160\*16 pixels in 2BPP) To transfer more than
+Data length: max. \$280 (160\*16 pixels in 2BPP) To transfer more than
 \$280 bytes, multiple \"command 4 packets\" have to be sent.

-**Warning: the graphics are organized in lines, not in tiles !
-Also, and empty command 4 packet needs to be sent right before sending command 2 !**
+The graphics are organized in the normal tile format (16 bytes per tile), and the tiles are sent in the same order they occur on your tilemap (do keep in mind though that the printer does \*not\* have 32x32 tiles space for a map, but only 20x18).

 Command \$F: Read status
 ------------------------